Comment on page

-Litentry utilizes an infrastructure in which identity data progresses from a disordered, scattered state to a structured state.
-The Litentry identity computation network consists of three core layers that create a verifiable, privacy-enhancing identity computation process:
+Litentry utilizes an infrastructure where identity data progresses from a disordered and scattered state to a structured state.
+The Litentry identity computation network consists of three core layers that create a verifiable, privacy-enhancing identity computation process.
+They are:

 - 1.Source data layer.
 This layer obtains and indexes raw data from the blockchain and other networks, such as Etherscan, The Graph, Onfinality, and other data providers.

 - 2.Address analysis layer.
 This layer mainly serves to provide detailed data analysis or scores & labels, such as Nansen, Chainalysis, and TDFLabs.

 - 3.Identity aggregation layer.
 Litentry enables users to store address relations associated with a single subject as an Identity Graph in a secure manner.
 This is achieved by encrypting the data and using Trusted Execution Environment (TEE) for computation.
-Persuaded by the Identity Graph, we obtain the corresponding address analysis results from the address analysis layer, and perform a weighted computation or generate verifiable credentials.
+Persuaded by the Identity Graph, we obtain the corresponding address analysis results from the address analysis layer, and generate verifiable credentials or perform a weighted score calculation.